-Questions Relevant to Today's World In a changing world, religious beliefs, and attitudes towards them, are seen to be important factors in society.
+Questions Relevant to Today's Worldand enjoyable.In a changing world, religious beliefs,The meetings take place fortnightly onand attitudes towards them, are seen to beWednesdays.
+They last from 7.45pm toimportant factors in society.9.00pm.
+The first meeting in October is

 This notice is to invite you to the fortnightly discussion meetings which will take place during the autumn and winter months at the home of Alf and Joan Hooper, 4 Highfield Villas, Sedbergh.
 These are meetings in which people ask any questions they like about faith, doubt, disbelief, the Christian church, world faiths and society.